obdude/obdude/README.md

 - 👋 Hi, I’m Tim (@obdude)
-- 👀 I’m interested in open source & linux, software dev, efficient blogging, professional affiliate marketing, nature, & much more
+- 👀 I’m interested in open source & linux, epic workflows (simple & productive), software development, and content creation
+- Also, I like professional affiliate marketing, spending time in nature, exploring new places, getting to know different people, & much more
-- 🌱 I’m currently learning essentialism.
+- 🌱 I’m currently learning all about productive workflows & essentialism
-- 💞️ I’m looking to collaborate on any exciting project!
+- 💞️ I’m looking to collaborate on exciting projects, so hit me up if you like to! :)
-- 📫 tim [at] obdude.com is how you can reach me. :)
+- 📫 tim [at] obdude.com is how you can reach me...

 <!---
 obdude/obdude is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.